international employment law firm alliance L&E Global

 A trade union may also be represented, within a company, by a union section (“section syndicale”), which gathers the members of the same trade union and represents its material and moral interests at a company level.
 In particular, the union section is entitled to collect, on the company’s premises, the financial contributions made by the employees to the union and distribute its publications and leaflets on the company’s premises at the beginning or end of working hours.

 The number of union representatives a trade union can appoint within the same company is based on the number of company’s employees.
-Article R.2143-2 of the French Labour Code provides that the number of union representatives a trade union can appoint varies from 1, for a company with a number of employees between 50 and 999, to 5, for a company with at least 9,999 employees.
+The French Labor Code provides that the number of union representatives a trade union can appoint varies from 1, for a company with a number of employees between 50 and 999, to 5, for a company with at least 9,999 employees.
 A collective agreement regularly concluded between the representative trade unions in the company and the employer can modify these terms and conditions.

 In order to be appointed as union representative, an employee must be at least 18 years old, must be employed by the company for, in principle, at least one year, and must be in full possession of his civil rights.

-Article L.2143-3 of the Labour Code requires the union representative to be appointed among the candidates in the last professional elections who obtained a minimum of 10% of the votes at the first round
+The French Labor Code requires the union representative to be appointed among the candidates in the last professional elections who obtained a minimum of 10% of the votes in the first round.

-The employer cannot interfere in the designation of a union representative, but may challenge it before the First Degree Civil Court (“Tribunal d’Instance”), within a maximum period of 15 days following the date of reception of the appointment letter sent by the trade union.
+The employer cannot interfere in the designation of a union representative, but may challenge it before the Judicial Court (“Tribunal Judiciaire”), within a maximum period of 15 days following the date of reception of the appointment letter sent by the trade union.

 Tasks and Obligations of Representatives